gentlespoon/USCIS-Case-Status-Checker/README.md

 <img src="https://raw.githubusercontent.com/gentlespoon/EAD-AutoQuery/master/CSharp/WpfApp1/2018-01-25-14-31-12.jpg" width="320" height="240">

 I was working on this one until USCIS blocked my IP after about 2,000 queries.
 Apparently a (or, actually, a few dozens of) proxy server is needed.
 I am not planning any budget for this small project.
 Thus, deploying the C# application on VPS is not an option.
-There are not many free proxy server either, I do not trust those "free" proxies.
+There are not many free route proxy server either, I do not trust those "free" proxies.
 So the only truly free solution seems to be those massive PHP hosting services available online.
 So I moved on to the PHP version.

 ### PHP Version

-**Work In Progress**.
-Thinking about multi-thread PHP scraper.
+Thought about multi-thread PHP scraper.
+PHP is not suitable for multi-threading... at least not natively.
+Use AJAX...?
+CORS (Cross-Origin Resource Sharing) is going to be a problem.
+Use a PHP script from the same origin as a proxy to load the real page on different origin.
+This should satisfy all the requirements.

+### JavaScript + PHP Proxy